influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.25/kafka/v1beta2/kafkaMirrorMaker2.md

 withType(type)
 ```

-Type of the tracing used.
-Currently the only supported type is `jaeger` for Jaeger tracing.
+"Type of the tracing used.
+Currently the only supported type is `jaeger` for Jaeger tracing."